 Trail Location880 Simmons Rd, Flower Mound, TX 75022 Google Map

-Trail Conditions: The trail status is posted here or more detail on Northshore Trail Facebook .
+Trail Conditions: The trail status is posted here AND on Northshore Trail Facebook.
 TRAIL is CLOSED when MUDDY.
 More details on issues on the Facebook page.
-The US Army Corps of Engineers and a "trail-side" DORBA Trail Steward Staff keep you updated on any status changes on this website first.
+The US Army Corps of Engineers and DORBA Trail Steward Staff keep you updated on any status changes on this website first.
 E-mails are checked on a regular basis and we appreciate reports of any "trail related issues" we can help with, IE. deadfall, flooding, safety, race planning.